 Gothic Revival 840-1860:

-Styles found in the 12th-16th centuries inspired these modern Victorian reproductions.
+Next, styles found in the 12th-16th centuries inspired these modern Victorian reproductions.
 Attention to detail and elegance makes the gothic revival movement stand out.
-Our Burton Judson chair is a modern representation of the elegant high and back ball detailed carved legs.
+In fact, our Burton Judson chair is a modern representation of the elegant high and back ball detailed carved legs.